OndrejSlamecka/pv021/readme.md

 Hyperparameter experiments
 --------------------------

-The program has four main hyperparameters: the number and size of thr hidden layers, learning rate, momentum factor, certainty threshold (determines how sure the network has to be to report a result instead of saying it is unsure).
+The program has four main hyperparameters: the number and size of the hidden layers, learning rate, momentum factor, certainty threshold (determines how sure the network has to be to report a result instead of saying it is unsure).